xiang1103/Papers-Read-Notes/LLM-NLP/DDK_Distilling Domain Knowledge.md

 - A smoothing algorithm to stabilize this DDK approach
 - Uses a general large LLM as teacher and smaller LM for student
 - Training is done by DeepSeek Code base.
 Jointly minimize the KL divergence and the ground truth entropy.
 (Standard KD training loss)
+- Do not tune the prompt given to the LM
+- No specifics of training mentioned in the paper (see the DeepSeek code base they used)

 ### Discrepancy Factor
 - The domain discrepancy factor is a row vector of size # of domains, defined by $r[i]$.
 The higher the score is, the more discrepancy in performance.